percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 .. note::

    The example above is applicable to |PXC|.
-The ``wsrep_on`` variable is set to `0` before resetting the master (``RESET MASTER``).
-The reason is that |PXC| will not allow resetting the master if ``wsrep_on=1``.
+The ``wsrep_on`` variable is set to `0` before resetting the source (``RESET MASTER``).
+The reason is that |PXC| will not allow resetting the source if ``wsrep_on=1``.

 STEP 5: Check the replication status
 --------------------------------------------------------------------------------

-Following command will show the slave status:
+Following command will show the replica status:

 .. code-block:: guess